LIVE & LOUD

 You might notice, over the last 15+ years, compared to prior years, I have gone to see an outrageous number of bands.
 Well, outrageous by whose standards?
 I cannot see enough live shows and it has been scientifically proven that a person can become addicted to concerts.
 Trust me, it’s the adrenaline rush and I have actually experienced concert withdrawals.
 However, attending shows is also a great way to show support for the bands I love.
 After all, if no one is going to see the bands, the bands will eventually stop touring.
-Believe it because it is happening.
-I’ve seen it more and more in the past five years.
+Believe it because has happened.
+I’ve noticed it more and more in the past five to ten years.

 Another favorite part of the live show is being near the stage.
-Seeing a show up close vs towards the back of the venue is totally different; it helps make you feel even more a part of the entire experience.
+Seeing a show up close vs towards the back of the venue is totally different; up close makes you feel even more a part of the entire experience.
 Not only do you get a better view of the band to see how they perform, you get a better view of an amazing guitar solo or those little moments that take place between band members in a blink of an eye.
 Plus it doesn’t hurt to be within throwing distance of a guitar pick or drum stick.

 Whenever possible, I love to take pictures of the actual show capturing the moment forever.
 Call it luck or what have you, but I’ve ended up with some pretty darn good shots; both with a point and shoot and a DSLR!
 Back in 2012 I had the opportunity to start shooting bands professionally.
 Talk about a dream come true.
 It has been an amazing experience to be able to capture many moments with my camera, not to mention document the shows with my own words.
 Add to that the number of interviews I’ve conducted and a hell of a lot of other cool experiences, and I can honestly say it’s been one hell of a ride!